shiwan-mangate/STOCK-DATA-PROCESSOR/README.md

 - **Test-Friendly**: Built-in sample dataset for quick prototyping.
 - **Error-Resilient**: Extensive input validation and graceful fallbacks.

-This documentation is structured for ease of use: start with installation, explore the API reference, and dive into examples.
-For source code, visit the [GitHub repository](https://github.com/your-org/stockdataprocessor).

 ## Installation

 ### Prerequisites